 Dancing with Death (wall reproductions)

-The images on this wall are a selection from a variety of Dance of Death works, representing different styles and common themes.
+The images on this wall are a selection from a variety of “Dance of Death” works, representing different styles and common themes.
 Whether young or old, rich or poor, death dances with us all and this series of images captures the spirit and playfulness of this genre of death comics.

 Salomon van Rusting